Slava-git/capstone_project/README.md

 https://www.kaggle.com/competitions/lmsys-chatbot-arena

 ## Objective:
-Predict which responses users will prefer in a head-to-head battle between chatbots powered by LLM.
+The goal of the competition is to predict the preferences of the judges and determine the likelihood that a given prompt/response pair is selected as the winner.

 ## Dataset:
+There are 55K rows in the training data.
 Collected from Chatbot Arena.
 Users chat with two anonymous LLMs and choose the answer they prefer.

 ## Challenge Context: